Vaccinations

 How to get the RSV vaccination

-From September 2024 the NHS will offer a vaccination to protect adults over the age of 75 and pregnant women.
+From September 2024 the NHS will offer a vaccination to protect adults between the age of 75 – 79 and pregnant women.

 Pregnant women who are 28 weeks pregnant or more should speak to their maternity team about getting vaccinated – it could save your child’s life.